Received Funding

 The timing will be determined by our funding.

 The second phase includes construction in the back hallway and around the current cafe by the kitchen.
 Bathrooms, sinks, and cabinetry will be added to two of our existing classrooms.
 The cafe will be divided into two classrooms for our growing Creek Kids Ministry.
-The final glass doors will be placed in the kitchen hallway to secure all the children’s classrooms behind security doors.
+The final security doors will be placed in the kitchen hallway to secure all the children’s classrooms in the back hallway.
+Rooms 4, 5, and 21 off the lobby will become adult class space.

 Developing a Culture of Giving